nataliesmith123/squad-web/content/authors/kate/_index.md

 ---

 Kate works at the intersection of social epidemiology and health equity with a focus on social and structural determinants of health.
-My research focuses on mass incarceration in the United States, perinatal mental health in global settings, and HIV prevention and maternal well-being in North Carolina.
+Her research focuses on mass incarceration in the United States, perinatal mental health in global settings, and HIV prevention and maternal well-being in North Carolina.